On the Chow ring of certain Lehn-Lehn-Sorger-van Straten eightfolds: Introduction

-For this particular $10$-dimensional family of hyperk\"ahler eightfolds we investigate the action of the two non-symplectic automorphisms of order 2 and 3 on the Chow groups, and we show that it is as predicted by the Bloch--Beilinson conjectures.
+We investigate the action of the two non-symplectic automorphisms $\iota$ and $g$ on the Chow group of $0$-cycles of hyperk\"ahler eightfolds in this $10$-dimensional family and we partially show that it is as predicted by the Bloch--Beilinson conjectures.
 In Sections \ref{section - Preliminaries} and \ref{ss:vois}, after recalling all the definitions and the constructions which we will use throughout the paper, we start our analysis, based on previous work by the third author on Chow groups of Fano varieties associated to cyclic cubic fourfolds \cite{nonsymp3}, together with fundamental work on the Chow ring of Fano varieties of cubic fourfolds by Shen and Vial \cite{SV}.
-Indeed, as Voisin observed in \cite{V14}, there is a rational map of degree six
+Using Voisin's rational map $\psi$ and finite-dimensionality of $F(Y)$ (in the sense of Kimura \cite{Kim}), we construct in Proposition \ref{prop:split} a \splitting{}